Published: December 23, 2020

 Note: If the due date falls on a weekend or federal holiday, it changes to the next business day.

-No application or approval is needed to use the three month extension.
+No application or approval is needed in either case to use the applicable extension.
 Entities that take advantage of the extension period must document the reasons for doing so, which does not jeopardize their future qualification for “low risk” status under 2 CFR §200.520.

-Remember the addendum only affects one of the criteria for determining the actual audit submission due date.
+Remember, the guidance in the Addendum and M-21-20 only affects one of the criteria for determining the actual audit submission due date.
 Under federal law (2 CFR §200.512), the entity’s due date for an audit submission is the earlier of 1) 30 calendar days after receipt of the audit report, or 2) nine months after the end of the audit period (plus extension).